lgangkai/userinfo-system/README.md

 cd userinfo-system
 ```
 ### Docker network
 Because we will run this project on a single machine, which is your own PC, we need to use docker custom networks to connect associated containers and isolate different clusters.
-The network framework is indicated as follows:
+Here we create networks for each cluster.
 ```shell
 # create docker networks.
 docker network create --driver bridge userapi